seslezak/ibecav.github.io/_posts/2018-03-22-CGPfunctions.md

 ## Overview

-A package that includes functions that I find useful for teaching statistics as well as actually practicing the art.
+This package includes functions that I find useful for teaching statistics as well as actually practicing the art.
 They typically are not “new” methods but rather wrappers around either base R or other packages and concepts I’m trying to master.
 Currently contains: